-The distinction between "empirical" and "physics-based" models for ICMEs and/or their associated shocks is somewhat subjective and arbitrary.
-However, tracking features through various remote solar and in-situ measurements surely qualifies as an empirical model.
-De-Forest et al. (2013) outlined a comprehensive analysis of the December 12, 2008 CME from its origin in the low corona through its interception with near-Earth spacecraft.
-While the study identified the origin of various features of the ICME, from it predictive standpoint, it also illustrated the unique capabilities of heliographic imagers to provide real-time global information on the structure as it propagates from the Sun to 1 AU.
+2.4.3.1 Feature Tracking Approaches: Tracking features through various remote solar and in-situ measurements surely qualifies as an empirical model, yet it can, in principle, be a powerful way of inferring some subset of CME properties as it passes through the observing window.
+DeForest et al. (2013) outlined a comprehensive analysis of the December 12, 2008 CME from its origin in the low corona through its interception with near-Earth spacecraft.
+While the study identified the origin of various features of the ICME, from a predictive standpoint, it also illustrated the unique capabilities of heliographic imagers to provide real-time global information on the structure as it propagates from the Sun to 1 AU.
 With a goal of providing 24-hour predictions, these observations can provide either direct information that can be incorporated into a prediction of plasma conditions that will occur at 1 AU, or, as constraints to global MHD models, which themselves may contain the important magnetic field information.
 At the least, such observations can provide key timing information for both the CME-driven shock, the following sheath region, and the flux rope/ejecta itself.

-Several techniques have been developed to compute the arrival time of IP shocks.
+2.4.3.2 Transit Time Approaches: Several techniques have been developed to compute the arrival time of interplanetary (IP) shocks, which, while not providing information on B_z directly, alerts the prediction algorithm that sheath region and possibly a subsequent magnetic cloud will be encountered.
 The Shock Time Of Arrival (STOA) model (Dryer & Smart, 1984), for example, rely on the time, location, drift speed, and duration of radio burst measurements.
 Kadinsky-Cade et al. (1998) used IMP-8 and Wind data to evaluate this model during the interval 1991-1997 and found that the average deviation between the predicted and actual arrival of the shock was ± 36 hours.
 Riley & McComas (2009) developed a set of fluid conservations to infer near-Sun properties of CMEs from their in-situ measurements.
 The technique was validated using numerical model results and a case study (November 22, 2001 CME) and can be used to estimate the transit time for ICMEs.
 Other approaches relying on white-light observations and effective acceleration profiles (Gopalswamy et al., 2001) and low-frequency radio measurements (Reiner et al., 2007) have also been proposed.
 Gopalswamy et al. (2005) estimated typical errors of ~ 10.7 hours in the predicted arrival time of the shock.